s-ryanlee/ChicagoCouncilSciTech/README.md

 C2ST collects data on each of these different variables from a variety of sources, but there’s one problem:

-How do they link these sources for a complete understanding of the popularity of their programs?
+How do they link these sources for a complete understanding of audience engagement with their programs?

 #### Slide 3
 ![](assets/presentation_slidedeck/umsiExpoW21_C2ST(2).png)